-A smattering of resorts have children’s clubs.
+A good number of resorts have children’s clubs.
 More have some specific facilities such as cots, baby chairs and babysitting.
 Many have games, sports and excursions that work well for older kids.

 As for the key factor of having other children around, it is more a matter of luck than planning, although school holidays and recommended child-friendly resorts will give you the best chance.
 My top 7 child-friendly resorts are here.